Stay close, go further

 With more than 40 golf courses in the region, it's always tee time along the Murray.
 Spend sunny days on lush fairways and sleek greens with views of Murray River Red Gums.
 Follow in the footsteps of hometown hero Stuart Appleby at Cohuna Golf Course, and five-time British Open champion Peter Thomson, who helped design courses at Thurgoona, Yarrawonga Mulwala and Echuca Moama.

-Make prickly pals with the most Insta-ntly likeable cactus garden in the country.
-Cactus Country in Strathmerton is home to more than 10,000 varieties of cacti and succulents, and has more than 20,000 Instagram followers.
+Cactus Country in Strathmerton is home to more than 10,000 varieties of cacti and succulents.
 Get snap-happy on a self-guided tour through the gardens and head indoors for cactus cake and sombrero tomfoolery.
+Catch a glimpse of Australian native animals at Kyabram Fauna Park.
+Located two mins from Kyabram's town centre, the 55 hectares park is home to over 600 different species, including koalas, quolls, brolgas and even crocodiles.

 Unable to get data